 This second table provides a list of potential cost drivers.
-To allocate the remaining costs to all departments in phase one of the allocation process, the cause-and-effect relationship has to be considered.
-For each cost position, it has to be considered which of the ﬁve available parameters is most closely causally linked to the respective cost position to allocate to all departments.
+To allocate the remaining costs to all departments in phase one of the allocation process, the cause-and-effect relationship must be considered.
+For each cost position, we need to determine which of the ﬁve available parameters is most closely causally linked to the respective cost position to allocate to all departments.
 Although there is no perfect cost driver to use, consider the following assignment of cost drivers:

-building insurance is allocated based on the area occupied by each department, which is based on the assumption that each sqm is insured at the same premium
+Building insurance is allocated based on the area occupied by each department, which is based on the assumption that each sqm is insured at the same premium.

-machine insurance is allocated based on the book value of the machinery
+Machine insurance is allocated based on the book value of the machinery.

-rent for buildings is allocated based on the area in sqm
+Rent for buildings is allocated based on the area in sqm.

-heating, lighting, and cooling is allocated based on the power consumption
+Heating, lighting, and cooling are allocated based on power consumption.

 Once the cost drivers are selected, the costs can now be allocated.
-Each department absorbs the cost position in question in the same proportion as it uses the cost driver.
-The calculation applied in the table below therefore inserts direct proportion.
+Each department absorbs each cost position in question in the same proportion as it uses the cost driver.
+The calculation applied in the table below, therefore, inserts direct proportion.
 For example, to allocate the appropriate building insurance amount to the machine hall department, the calculation is